All-Purpose Flour

 Flours & GrainsThe most versatile wheat flour, used in everything from bread to cakes.
 Contains moderate protein (10-12%) for structure.

-6 substitutes
+6 tested substitutes

 Substitutes